Your cart is currently empty!

 Plus, you will make up the extra money spent immediately through maintenance costs and energy savings.

-You can switch from fluorescents to LEDs in two distinct ways.
+You can upgrade from fluorescents to LEDs in two distinct ways.
 Firstly, you can alter your existing fixtures to make them function for LED lighting.
 This is known as retrofitting.
 Secondly, it is possible to replace the lighting fixtures entirely with modern LED lighting.

 Once you have decided whether you would like to retrofit or not, there are many other considerations to make.
 Here, you have to consider factors like the kind of fixtures available, location, budget, and other lighting requirements.

 Regardless of the option that you go with, LEDs have quite a few advantages over fluorescent lights.
 After they are installed, you will enjoy a reduction in operating expenses and lower electrical bills.
 Plus, your employees become more productive and happier.